Resume example

 1. Mention emerging skills.
 Solar PV (NABCEP certification), EV charging station installation, and smart building systems are high-demand growth areas that differentiate your candidacy.

-• Missing license details: “Licensed electrician” without the state, license type (journeyman vs. master), or number is incomplete.
+Missing license details.
+“Licensed electrician” without the state, license type (journeyman vs. master), or number is incomplete.
+Contractors need to verify your license before putting you on a job site, so make this information easy to find.

-• No safety certifications: OSHA 10 or 30-hour, NFPA 70E, and arc flash training are expected.
-Omitting them raises questions.
+No safety certifications.
+OSHA 10 or 30-hour, NFPA 70E, and arc flash training are expected on any serious electrician resume.
+Omitting them raises immediate questions about your safety awareness and whether you meet the minimum requirements for the job.

-• Vague project descriptions: “Worked on commercial projects” doesn’t tell the contractor whether you’ve done $50K tenant improvements or $10M new construction.
-Be specific.
+Vague project descriptions.
+“Worked on commercial projects” doesn’t tell the contractor whether you’ve done $50K tenant improvements or $10M new construction.
+Include dollar values, square footage, voltage ratings, and the specific systems you installed or maintained.

-• Ignoring apprenticeship details: Your IBEW, ABC, or IEC apprenticeship is a credential.
+Ignoring apprenticeship details.
+Your IBEW, ABC, or IEC apprenticeship is a credential that demonstrates formal training.
 Include the training committee, hours completed, and exam score if strong.
+Omitting it leaves a gap in your qualifications.

-• Leaving out inspection results: “Passed all inspections on first review” is a powerful statement about your workmanship quality.
+Leaving out inspection results.
+“Passed all inspections on first review” is a powerful statement about your workmanship quality that most electricians fail to include on their resume.

 Frequently asked questions